Squareness for the Monopole-Dimer model: Monopole-Dimer Model on Dicots

-Such planar dicots naturally arise when considering subsets of the two-dimensional grid graphs.
-By setting all vertical edges to be dashed and orienting the solid edges as those in Figure~\ref{fig:eg-grid-dicot}, we obtain a Kasteleyn orientation for a large class of planar dicots.
-Corollary~\ref{cor:planar dicot} extends the observation of Wu \cite{wu1962} about assigning sign $i$ to vertical edges in grid graphs to obtain a Kasteleyn orientation.
-We generalise this model to grids with both solid and dashed vertical edges in Section~\ref{sec:rect-grids-add-vert}.
+\begin{rem} Consider the $m \times n$ grid graph and convert it into a dicot by setting all vertical edges to be dashed and orienting the solid edges as those in Figure~\ref{fig:eg-grid-dicot}.
+This is then a Kasteleyn orientation for a planar dicot.
+Corollary~\ref{cor:planar dicot} extends the observation of Wu \cite{wu1962} about assigning sign $\imag = \sqrt{-1}$ to vertical edges in grid graphs to obtain a Kasteleyn orientation.